janaSunrise/AIML-discord-chatter-bot/README.md

 6. Go to **OAuth2** and click bot, than add **Administrator** permissions
 7. You can follow the link that will appear to add the bot to your discord server

 ## Installation

-This is a guide to help you self host the Bot, and use it privately which simplifies the work, and allows you to have a bot for yourself.
+This is a guide to help you self host the bot, and use it on your own which simplifies the work, and allows you to have a bot for yourself.

 ## Docker